datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ingress-controller.md

 Note that if you need to set `getambassador.io/ambassador-id` on the Ingress, you will also need to set `ambassador-id` on resources within the annotation.

-## Examples of Ingress configs vs AmbassadorMapping configs
+## Examples of Ingress configs vs Mapping configs

 ### Ingress routes and Mappings

-$productName$ actually creates AmbassadorMapping objects from the Ingress route rules.
-These AmbassadorMapping objects interact with Mappings defined in CRDs **exactly** as they would if the Ingress route rules had been specified with CRDs originally.
+$productName$ actually creates Mapping objects from the Ingress route rules.
+These Mapping objects interact with Mappings defined in CRDs **exactly** as they would if the Ingress route rules had been specified with CRDs originally.

 For example, this Ingress resource routes traffic to `/foo/` to `service1`: